 Imam W. Deen Mohammed introduced the Qur’an as the verifiable authority that human identity comes from G-d and human beings were created in excellence.
-This was the basis for his initiation of CRAID, (The Committee to Remove All Racial Images of Divine) in 1978.
+This was the basis for his initiation of CRAID, (The Committee to Remove All Racial Images that Attempt to Portray the Divine) in 1978.
 CRAID energized significant dialogue among Christians and Muslims around the topic of the effects of racial images in worship.
 This dialogue resulted in the attenuation of inferiority among African Americans and the removal of the Caucasian image of G-d from numerous church premises.

 Recognized as one of the most significant religious leaders of the twentieth-century, Imam W. Deen Mohammed served as leader of the Parliament of the World’s Religions in 1995.
 In March of the same year he was the keynote speaker at the Muslim-Jewish Convocation in Glencoe, IL and visited Israel and Jordan in 1999.
 His relationship with the Focolare Movement of the Catholic Church and Lady Chiara Lubrich is unprecedented.
 He is the only African American and Muslim to have spoken from the pulpit of the Vatican – addressing over one hundred thousand – at the invitation of Pope John Paul II, in 1999.
 His tributes include Signatory to the Williamsburg Charter Foundation “First Liberty” Reaffirmation Ceremony for the Freedom of Religion, June 25, 1988; the Cup of Compassion Award from Hartford Seminary; Honorary Doctorate Degrees and numerous other prestigious awards.
 His portrait, commissioned by Morehouse College, hangs in the MLK, Jr. International Chapel with President Jimmy Carter, Martin Luther King, Jr., Nelson Mandela and Dalai Lama.
 He was awarded the Gandhi-King-Ikeda Award and inducted into the MLK, Jr. International Board of Preachers.

 His emphasis on the Revival of Religion included the Muslim world which in 1975 was dormant, mired in global polemical issues and not living up to the historical excellence of the traditions of Prophet Mohammed (ppbuh).
 As such, Imam Mohammed refused to align the new community of Muslims in America with any foreign government but said, “We only support the good they do”.
-He rejected the language of Orientalists, such as the term orthodox Islam, and avoided sectarian labels of Sunni and Shia preferring to define his followers as seeking to demonstrate the uswaah (character) of the Holy Prophet Mohammed, (ppbuh).
-As a special guest of the OIC (Organization of Islamic Conference) in Tehran 1997, he worked to erase distinctions between those called Sunni and Shia and reminded them that those descriptions did not exist during the life of Mohammed, the Prophet (ppbuh).
+He rejected the language of Orientalists, such as the term “orthodox Islam,” and avoided sectarian labels of “Sunni” and “Shia,” preferring to define his followers as seeking to demonstrate the uswaah (character) of the Holy Prophet Muhammed, (ppbuh).
+As a special guest of the OIC (Organization of Islamic Conference) in Tehran 1997, he worked to erase distinctions between those called “Sunni” and “Shia,” and reminded them that those descriptions did not exist during the life of Muhammed, the Prophet (ppbuh).

 The distinction of being the first Muslim to offer the Invocation in the United States Senate in 1992 was punctuated by the accolades offered by the three Senators that sponsored him and the 500 guest reception which followed.